SkyKings-Guild/Guides/guides/revenant.md

 - Weapon: Dreadlord sword
 - Pet: Enderman (epic)

-Notes: Tier 3 also isnt that hard with this setup.
+Notes: Tier 3 also isn't that hard with this setup.
 You just need to hit the boss with your sword and if you get low you can use a healing wand.

 ## Revenant Tier 4